 You have a few different options for sending a monetary gift.
 You can send $10 to $100 as a birthday gift or general gift up to two times a year and $25 to $,1000 as a family gift.

 A birthday gift will be just that — a birthday gift for the child you sponsor.
 When you send a family gift, the child and his or her family decide together what to purchase.
 A general gift can be sent for any reason and can be used by the child or family to purchase what is needed at that time.

 You also have the option of donating any amount, we typically suggest $20, to the Christmas Gift Program on behalf of the child you sponsor.

 Although other gifts can be given any time of year, we request that gifts to the Christmas Gift Program be given by October 31st to ensure that the gifts are delivered by Christmas.

 Wow!
 This is so great, Shaina!
 I am going to send a gift every month.

 That’s actually not the best idea.
 The family of the child you sponsor most likely lives on less than $2 a day and a monetary gift will mean quite a bit to them.
 To help avoid creating a sense of dependence on your gifts we discourage doing this.
-Also, monthly gifts can lead to jealousy within the community and put the child you sponsor and his or her family at risk.
+Also, monthly gifts can lead to jealousy within the community and make the child you sponsor and his or her family vulnerable.

 I really want to send a gift, but I can send only $5 this month.

 The cost associated with processing the monetary gifts means we can’t accept gifts for less than $10.
 I encourage you to set your $5 aside, join it with another one of its $5 friends the following month, and then send the gift to us.

 When I was little, I had the cutest teddy bear.
 I really want the child I sponsor to have the same thing.